Eureka Physical Therapy Eureka, CA

 Twelve of 13 patients with brow to oral synkinesis and 12 of 14 patients with ocular to oral synkinesis reduced their synkinesis with retraining.

-We conclude that brow to oral and ocular to oral synkineses associated with partial recovery from facial paralysis were reduced with facial neuromuscular retraining for individuals with facial nerve disorders.
+We conclude that brow to oral and ocular to oral synkineses associated with partial recovery from facial paralysis was reduced with facial neuromuscular retraining for individuals with facial nerve disorders.

 Dr. Samuel Stegman ,